AzureAiDevs/hub/website/blog/2023-aia/2023-04-15-openai-blazer/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

-Yesterday we learned about some of the advances with GitHub Coplit.
+Yesterday we learned about some of the advances with GitHub Copilot.
 Today is all about building web assemblies with Microsoft Blazor and how you can call upon the Azure OpenAI service to create a rich, interactive, and intelligent web app.

 ## What we'll cover